Project Heartbeat

 Teamwork and Communication: the Basis for a Good ACLS Experience

 Have you ever been part of a code where everything seemed to be spiraling out of control?
 Perhaps everyone was shouting something different, no one had the materials and medications that were needed and you had no idea what you were supposed to be doing.
-While this may be the reality in some situations, a [...]
+While this may be the reality in some situations, a well-operated code in the hospital or other health care setting should always be more organized and calmer than what was just described.
+Other than [...]

 2 01, 2019